imtiaz-csr/digital-clock/README.md

 <strong>To run this clock:</strong> <br />

+1. Clone this repository in your machine by executing this command: git clone https://github.com/imtiaz-csr/digital-clock.git
-1. Open index.html file in web browser.
+2. Open index.html file in web browser.
-2. Switch tab to 'Digital Clock'.
+3. Switch tab to 'Asynchronous-operation'.
-3. Click the button that says 'Show Real Time'.
+4. Click the button that says 'Show Real Time'.
-4. Click the 'Close' button to exit.
+5. Click the 'Close' button to exit.